Cotondi/zero_day/README.md

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-* What isa virtual machine
+* What is a virtual machine

 * What is vagrant

 * Who wrote vagrant